-Camas County's average new case rate and positivity rate have dropped into the high and minimal risk levels.
-Unfortunately, the hospital situtation is still extreme.
-The county does not have a local hospital, but the regional hospital is still in critical impact.
+Camas County's average new case rate and positivity rate are both in the critical risk level.
+The county does not have a local hospital, but the regional hospital is at full capacity and diverting patients in critical care.
 The state has declared Crisis Standards of Care for all hospitals.